The child finds their usual routine from your very first morning.

-You join mid-year, or you change children at the start of the year.
-The previous AESH (a teaching assistant for students with disabilities, in France) didn't hand anything over to you.
-The school file says nothing about what helps day to day.
+You arrive mid-year, or you work with a different child from September.
+There was no handover, and the school file says nothing about what helps day to day.
 With myHandiQR recommended to the family, you scan the QR code and read the profile in two minutes: introduction, how to help, what to avoid.
+The child finds their usual routine without having to explain everything again to a new adult.

 The child understood, from your very first morning.